Unidata/netcdf-fortran/docs/netcdf-f77.md

     called.

-    By default contiguous storage is used for fix-sized variables when conpression, chunking, checksums, or endianness control are not used.
+    By default contiguous storage is used for fix-sized variables when conpression, chunking, checms, or endianness control are not used.

  `chunksizes`